zooshgroup/bitbucket-tools/packages/bitbucket-code-insights/README.md

 # Zoosh Bitbucket Code Insights

-The Zoosh Bitbucket Code Insights is designed for uploading reports to Bitbucket Pull Requests.
-It constructs the URL for the Bitbucket API based on the provided external ID (which represents the name of the report), and then sends a PUT request to update the report.
-The report body is formatted as JSON and includes details such as title, report type, details, result, and data.
+The Zoosh Bitbucket Code Insights is designed for uploading builds, reports or other metadata to Bitbucket Pull Requests.
+It constructs the URL for the Bitbucket API based on the provided external ID (which represents the name of the report), and then sends REST API requests to publish the information.
+The request body is formatted as JSON and includes necessary details such as title, report type, details, result, and data.
 Upon successful upload, the script logs the response from Bitbucket.

+The project is fully typed, so information about what and how can be uploaded is documented by types.

 ## Installation